Cost-efficiency in Incomplete Markets: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Alfred M\"uller, Moris Strub and Ruodu Wang for their feedback on an earlier version of this paper.
+We would like to thank an associate editor for very detailed and constructive comments that helped us revise our paper.
+All remaining errors are ours.
+We thank Alfred M\"uller, Moris Strub and Ruodu Wang for their feedback on an earlier version of this paper.
 Also thanks to the Institute for Pure \& Applied Mathematics (IPAM), where at the Long Program on Broad Perspectives and New Directions in Financial Mathematics the seeds for this collaboration were laid.
-C. Bernard acknowledges funding from FWO Odysseus FWOODYSS11 and FWOAL942 at VUB.
+C. Bernard acknowledges funding from FWO G093024N at VUB.